Saeta (flamenco): Performance

 The saeta is a song of Catholic Andalusia dating back many centuries.
 The saeta antigua [old saeta] probably arose from the recitation of psalms under the influence of liturgical music.
 "Saetas vary greatly in form and style, ranging from simple syllabic melodies to highly ornamented ones."
 In the older tradition, solemn drums and horns might accompany the singer, or the saetero sang alone.
 Since the nineteenth century, however, the more favored saetas have incorporated distinct elements associated with Flamenco music, particularly the siguiriyas.

 The saeta is best known for its mournful power during Holy Week in Spain.
 The song is performed during the processions by religious confraternities that move slowly through the streets of cities and towns in southern Spain.
 Possessing a plaintive emotional intensity, and dramatic charge, the saeta is sung by the saetero, often from a balcony, and may be addressed to the statue of Jesus below, in his agony on the Via Dolorosa, or to that of his suffering mother Mary.
 These and other crafted statues are mounted on platforms and carried along the streets on the shoulders of several penitents who pass among the assembled public.
 The immediate emotional response to the saeta, often of intense sorrow, may be the reason for its name, as the Spanish word saeta can mean "arrow or dart".
-One of the places with more tridition and variety in the singing of the flamenco saeta in Spain is Jerez de la Frontera.
+One of the places with the most tradition and variety in the singing of the flamenco saeta in Spain is Jerez de la Frontera.

 Saetas are also sung at outdoor devotions throughout Lent, and may be sung during the Christmas season as well.
 A special form of the saeta (the saeta carcelera) is also sung at prisons during visits there by the confraternities.
 Several of the cities in Andalusia have their own peculiar styles of the saeta.
 Four intentions or themes have been distinguished from the religious lyrics, which mark the music of Saeta: descriptive, praising, prayerful, and exhortative.